KontorProtocol/Documentation/src/pages/introduction.md

 - **Future Component Imports**: The Component Model lays the foundation for importing other components for code reuse, though cross-contract calls currently use a foreign call primitive in an isolated execution context.
 - **WAVE Format**: SigilWasm uses the WASM Value Expression (WAVE) format for passing arguments and returning results, standardizing value types across languages compiled to WASM.
 - **Exported Function Conventions**: Exported functions in WIT files follow standard WIT types, with two additional conventions:
-  - **Hook-based Execution**: Functions with specific names serve as hooks.
+  - **Hook-based Execution**: Functions with specific names serve as hooks and are called under certain conditions and not explicitely by a user.
   - **Execution Context**: The first argument of every function is an execution context, defining its behavior and access rights.

 ## Key Features